 Built in 1891 by a congregation of Polish families, the St. Stanislaus Kostka Church stands as one of the top Pittsburgh places to visit.

 The brick church features classic European architecture.
-Inside, light flows through stained-glass windows, illuminating the murals that decorate the elaborate church.
+Inside, light flows through stained-glass windows, illuminating the murals that decorate the elaborate building.

 Pro Tip: The historic church does not charge an admission fee; it’s one of the things to do in Pittsburgh for free!

-Craft Beer in The Strip District in Pittsburgh
+Craft Beer at The Strip District in Pittsburgh

 As a central hub of local cuisine, it is not surprising that several Pittsburgh craft breweries have set up shop in The Strip.
-Sipping one (or two!) local brews ranks as one of the best Pittsburgh, PA things to do.
-With multiple venues within close proximity, it is possible to complete your own brewery bar hop.
+Sipping some local brews ranks as one of the best Pittsburgh, PA things to do.
+With multiple venues within close proximity, it’s simple to create your own Pittsburgh brewery bar hop!

 We recommend starting at Cinderlands Warehouse, a spacious and industrial brewery with a good range of beers (and cocktails, too).

 Next, head over to 1700 Penn Ave where Helltown Brewing produces tasty brews in-house.
-Also on-site at 1700 Penn Ave is Pennsylvania Libations, a shop that sells wine from regional wineries.
+Also on-site at 1700 Penn Ave is Pennsylvania Libations, a shop that sells wine from regional vineyards.

-Make a final stop at Insurrection Taproom, where they boast a heavy IPA tap list and a selection of canned brews, as well.
+Make a final stop at Aslin Beer Company, where they boast a heavy IPA tap list and a selection of canned brews, as well.

 Pro Tip: Although not a brewery, the BeerHive has an extensive list of beers that hail from PA and beyond – plus they have happy hour deals!